Presidential Salute Battery: Public and military observances

 The battery fires ceremonial gun salutes at events including the U.S. Army's weekly Twilight Tattoo, observances for Flag Day and Independence Day, and at the inauguration of a new president of the United States.

 Military operations

-In support of the 3rd Infantry Regiment's tactical responsibilities, platoon members operate the 81mm M252 mortar system, per the 11C MOS job assignment, as battalion weapons platoon for the regiment.
+As 1st Battalion’s mortar platoon and as the primary indirect fire support for the regiment, platoon members operate the 81mm M252 mortar system, per the 11C MOS job assignment.

 State and official visits

 During the White House arrival ceremony at state and official visits, the battery fires gun salutes from a firing position in President's Park during the performance of the visiting state's national anthem.